All Episodes

 The debate is over this wiretapping program that has gone.

-You know, if we focus on the domestic policies, and and obviously there are ups and downs in Iraq.
+You know, if we focus on the domestic policies, and obviously there are ups and downs in Iraq.

-Uh, we know that, although lots of gains have been made in the latest surge, but there are ups and downs there.
+We know that, although lots of gains have been made in the latest surge, but there are ups and downs there.

 But the real winner, strategically, if you want to be cynical about it, is the domestic war on terror.

-And the idea that the executive branch cannot use electronic Monitoring of international communications in a congressionally approved time of war is silly.
+And the idea that the executive branch cannot use electronic monitoring of international communications in a congressionally approved time of war is silly.

 Yes, but in 1978, we passed the Foreign Intelligence Surveillance Act, the FISA law.

-That if it was a national security matter, the president went down to justice and said, you know, we got bad guys, they're underthrowing they're overthrowing the country or could, or we got spies at the embassy.
+That if it was a national security matter, the president went down to justice and said, you know, we got bad guys, they're overthrowing the country, or could, or we got spies at the embassy, I want to wiretap on those guys.

 You know what the difference is, friends?